Workshops

 Overview

-Evolutionary computation is a family of algorithms modeled on natural evolution.
+Evolutionary computation is a family of algorithms modelled on natural evolution.
 It applies mechanisms like mutation, crossover, and selection to a population of candidate solutions, allowing them to evolve over generations.
 This approach excels in exploring vast search spaces and addressing complex optimisation tasks, making it a powerful tool in fields like engineering and artificial intelligence.

 Traditionally, the category of evolutionary computation encompasses several sub-categories and techniques.
 Here is a list of some of the main categories within this field: